 - Physiology and requirements

 A group of closely related polypyrrole compounds containing trivalent cobalt.
 Vitamin B12 has a chemical formula of C63H88CoN14O14P (see illustration).
 It is formed by the polymerization of pyrrole (an organic compound containing a doubly unsaturated five-membered ring in which nitrogen occupies one of the ring positions); hence, it is termed a polypyrrole.
-Moreover, as vitamin B12 contains cobalt, it is often called cobalamin.
-The vitamin is a dark-red crystalline compound; in aqueous solution and at room temperature it is most stable at pH 4–7.
+Moreover, as vitamin B12 contains cobalt, it is often called cobalamin or cyanocobalamin.
+The vitamin is a dark-red crystalline compound; in aqueous solution and at room temperature, it is most stable at pH 4–7.
 See also: Cobalt; Pyrrole; Vitamin

 The content above is only an excerpt.